Years ago, a flu like infection spread across the land, killing those that caught the disease.

 There are three main groups.
 The Meds are the kindest, led by a gentle, but stoic Blissey, and housed

 within the city’s main hospital.
+Despite being kind, they are no pushovers.
+They can fight just as nasty as any other and hold the most of the city’s population.
 Antagonizing the Meds is Toxic Fist, a tough gang that began to form within

 an abandoned college system.
 They’re the cruelest, stealing from other survivors and often killing without